 - Orally: Drinking a liquid with the contrast material can enhance scans of your digestive tract, the pathway of food through your body.

-- Enema: If your intestines are being scanned, the contrast material can be inserted in your rectum.
+- Enema: If your intestines are being scanned, the contrast material can be put into your rectum.

-After the CT scan, you’ll need to drink plenty of fluids to help your kidneys remove the contrast material from your body.
+After the CT scan, you’ll need to drink plenty of fluids to help your kidneys get rid of the contrast material.

 Are There Any Risks?

 CT scans use X-rays, which produce ionizing radiation.
 Research shows that this kind of radiation may damage your DNA and lead to cancer.
-But the risk is still very small -- your chances of developing a fatal cancer because of a CT scan are about 1 in 2,000.
+But the risk is very small – your chances of developing a fatal cancer because of a CT scan are about 1 in 2,000.

-But radiation’s effect adds up over your lifetime.
+But radiation’s effects add up over your lifetime.
 So your risk increases with every CT scan you get.
 Talk to your doctor about the procedure’s potential dangers and benefits, and ask why the CT scan is necessary.

 Ionizing radiation may be more harmful in children.
 That’s because they’re still growing.
 They also have more years to get exposed to radiation.
 Before the procedure, you may want to ask the doctor or technician if the CT machine’s settings have been adjusted for a child.